Affiliate Disclosure

 What makes Duke different from other hyperbaric facilities?

 Duke combines clinical treatment with active research and medical education.
-Physicians contribute to peer-reviewed literature, train the next generation of hyperbaric medicine specialists, and coordinate care across multiple specialty departments.
-Their UHMS accreditation and academic environment create quality controls that standalone commercial facilities cannot easily replicate.
+Physicians contribute to peer-reviewed literature, train the next generation of hyperbaric medicine specialists, and coordinate care across specialty departments.
+Its UHMS accreditation and academic environment create quality controls that standalone commercial facilities cannot easily replicate.

 How do I get evaluated for treatment at Duke’s hyperbaric center?